peerlinks/peerlinks/README.md

 Slack if you wish).
 The core principles are:

 * No server required
-* Untrusted parties help distribute messages
-* Invites reveal messages to new participants
+* Only invited participants can read and post messages
 * The "invite chain" involves 3 people or less
 * Write access expires after 99 days.